 We are called to bring the light of truth to those we meet.
 This does not mean we are perfect.
 Through the awareness and confession of our sins, we are incrementally more open to receiving the love and light of Jesus within us, such that he can shine his light through us into another’s darkness and gently guide them to come out of the shadows.

 We need to resist the temptation to go forth and wag thy finger of judgment.
 For then we are only a darker storm cloud approaching those we seek to provide healing.
 They will either draw deeper into their own shell or come out fighting seeking to dispel us from their midst.
 Jesus sends us to instead encounter one another with understanding, mercy, patience, understanding, and love.
 We also need to remember that in the beginning, our light needs to be soft, like the morning dawn, so as not to blind those we seek to offer an invitation.

 May we embody the Canticle of Zechariah: “In the tender compassion of our God, the dawn from on high shall break upon us, to shine on those who dwell in darkness and the shadow of death, and to guide our feet into the way of peace” (Lk 1:76-79).
 Let us no longer be barriers preventing access to Jesus and instead help to prepare the way for others to encounter him.

-Jesus, this day and each day going forward, dwell within us, so that as we meet those you place on our path we may be present to them with your warmth, welcome, and joy.
-May we respect each person before us, accept them, be present and accompany them, so that they may know that they are not alone, that they, in fact, do exist, that they matter, that they are loved as you love us.
+Jesus, this day and each day going forward, please dwell within us.
+Help us to be open to those you place on our path that we may be present to them with your warmth, welcome, and joy.
+May we respect each person we encounter, accept, be present and accompany them, so that they may know that they are not alone, that they, in fact, do exist, that they matter, that they are loved as you love us.
 May we be like the first light of the dawn to help awaken those in the darkness of their pain, suffering, and sin, so to be a lamp unto their feet and a light unto their path, that leads to an encounter and embrace with you; our Truth, our Way, and our Life.
 Amen.